DeflateAwning/color_stream/README.md

 ## OR ##
 python3 -m color_stream '<another command here>'

-# test it with the demo script in this repo
+# Test it with the demo script in this repo:
 color_stream python demo_1.py

-# test it with "ls" (success, and error with file that doesn't exist)
+# Test it with "ls" (success, and error with file that doesn't exist):
 color_stream ls file_that_exists.txt file_that_does_not_exist.txt

+# Print out the total bytes count statistics:
+color_stream --stat python demo_1.py
 ```

 ## Limitations